SkinnyDevi/MU-VR-Experience/README.md

 <a name="user-usability"/>

 ## Usability
+Focusing on the usability of the project, we will be mentioning the following aspects on how usable the application is:
+- Text font
+- Colours in use
+- Icons
+- Security
+- User friendly messages
+- Interactive elements
+- Menu structures

-Focusing on the usability of the project, we can start of by seeing a simple interface where the user can select login or register within the application.
+To start off, we see a simple interface where the user can select login or register within the application.
 All text used within the application is made to look user-friendly and as readable as possible for all sorts of audiences.

 Except these two, button like objects like these and door handle are grabble objects in the virtual reality space, so be on the look out for those.